vassilux/toasterlovin.com/source/_posts/2013-08-20-freelancer-phone-system.markdown

 exten => _1NXXNXXXXXX,1,Dial(SIP/${EXTEN})
 {% endcodeblock %}

-To start, `exten =>` is just the syntax used to specify that we're creating a dialplan for a specific extension.
-A context can contain dialplans for many different extensions, but we're only specifying one (we'll get to multiple extensions in the `[outbound]` context).
+To start, `exten =>` is the syntax we use to specify that we're creating a dialplan for a specific extension.
+We follow it up with three arguments, separated by commas: the Extension, the Priority, and the Application.

-Then we specify the number of the extension we're creating a dialplan for with `_1NXXNXXXXXX`.
-Well, a numeric extension, like `100` or `101`, is what you might _typically_ see at this point, but we're actually specifying a pattern, which is denoted by the leading underscore.

-In a pattern, `0-9` match themselves, `X` matches a single digit from 0-9, `Z` matches a single digit from 1-9, and `N` matches a single digit from 2-9.
-So, this particular pattern matches a North American phone number.
+An Extension might typically be a number, like `100` or `101`, but we're using a pattern, `_1NXXNXXXXXX`, which you can always identify by the leading underscore.
+In a pattern, the digits `0-9` match themselves, `X` matches a single digit from 0-9, `Z` matches a single digit from 1-9, and `N` matches a single digit from 2-9.

+This particular pattern matches a North American phone number.
 That is, it matches the 1 before the area code (`1`), then the area code (`NXX`), then the "local" part of the phone number (`NXXXXXX`).
-Apparently the area code and "local" part of the number do not start with 0 or 1.
+Apparently, the area code and "local" part of the number never start with 0 or 1.

+The Priority is used to tell Asterisk what order to execute applications in.
+We'll gloss over the piority for now, since we're only using one application here, which is...

+The `Dial` Application.
+Applications in Asterisk look and behave a lot like function calls in C-like programming languages.
+In fact, I think the word _command_ would have been a better choice.
+Here we're using `Dial` with a single argument, `SIP/${EXTEN}`, which is a string with a variable interpolated into it.

+All SIP channel names start with `SIP/`, so you know this will be dialing a SIP channel.
+The next part, `${EXTEN}`, interpolates the `EXTEN` variable into the string. `EXTEN` is a special variable that always contains the current extension.
+So, if the caller dialed 1 (323) 555-1212, the entire string would work out to `SIP/13235551212`.

+Since this is the `[inbound]` context, the `EXTEN` variable will always be _your phone number_, which is perfect, since the SIP channel we want to dial -- the one that will ring your phone -- bears _your phone number_ as it's name.

 ## Route outbound calls

 {% codeblock /etc/asterisk/extensions.conf lang:ini %}
 [localexts]
+exten => _1NXXNXXXXXX,1,NoOp()
-; Emergency services, remember to test this exten => 911,1,NoOp() same => n,Set(CALLERID(num)=${CHANNEL:4:11})
+  same => n,Set(CALLERID(num)=${CHANNEL:4:11})
   same => n,Dial(SIP/${EXTEN}@flowroute)
+{% endcodeblock %}

+{% codeblock /etc/asterisk/extensions.conf lang:ini %}
+[localexts]
+; Add 1 before area code
+exten => _NXXNXXXXXX,1,Goto(1${EXTEN},1)
+{% endcodeblock %}

+{% codeblock /etc/asterisk/extensions.conf lang:ini %}
+[localexts]
+; Strip plus sign
+exten => _+X!,1,Goto(${EXTEN:1},1)
+{% endcodeblock %}

+## Setup voicemail

+{% codeblock /etc/asterisk/extensions.conf lang:ini %}
+[localexts]
 ; Send to voicemail
 exten => 1,1,Goto(${CHANNEL:4:11},1)

-; Strip plus sign
-exten => _+X!,1,Goto(${EXTEN:1},1)

-; Add 1 before area code
-exten => _NXXNXXXXXX,1,Goto(1${EXTEN},1)

 ; Main dialplan
 exten => _1NXXNXXXXXX,1,NoOp()